 HIV can only be transmitted through blood, vaginal fluid, semen, or breast milk.
 It cannot be transmitted through sweat, saliva, or tears.

 HIV/AIDS is transmitted through intimate physical or sexual contact with a person who is infected, through blood-to-blood contact with a person who is infected, and a mother can pass the virus to her baby during labor, delivery or breastfeeding.
 HIV is NOT transmitted: by sneezing or coughing on people, by swimming in a pool, by a handshake, hug, or even a kiss.

 You cannot tell by someone’s appearance if they have HIV or not.
 HIV affects people of all races, ethnicity, genders, and sexual orientations.

 Undetectable = Untransmittable (U=U)

-If the amount of HIV present in a person’s blood is undetectable by a blood test, then that person CANNOT transmit HIV to another person.
+If the amount of HIV present in a person’s blood is undetectable by a blood test, then that person CANNOT transmit HIV to their sexual partners.